helenau1/DeployToAzure/README.md

-This app was created as part of Web app development with MEAN course at the Laurea University of Applied sciences. </br>
+This app was created as part of Web app development with MEAN course at the Laurea University of Applied sciences.
+Pictures of the UI can be found from the folder ImagesOfTheUI. </br>
 The tasks included:
 </br>
 Task 1 Simple Node.js server for testing purposes </br>